Jarred-Sumner/atbuild/README.md

 # AtBuild – JavaScript Preprocessor

 AtBuild is a JavaScript preprocessor language.
-It lets you use JavaScript to write JavaScript, to help you move slow code from runtime to buildtime.
+It lets you use JavaScript to write JavaScript, to make it easy to move slow code from runtime to buildtime.

 # How it works